djurisicluka/training/serverless/aws/lambda201/lab2.5/README.md

-# Lab 2.5 - Install Serverless Framework and deploy a test function
+# Lab 2.5 - Deploy our GitHub listener and static site pipeline with Serverless Framework

-- Install the Serverless Framework CLI
+- Create the S3 bucket for the site
-- Create a function from a template using the CLI
+- Create the DynamoDB table
-- Deploy the function using the CLI
+- Create the Lambda functions
-- Update the function to add an API Gateway and event
+- Create the API Gateway to tie it all together
+- Deploy it all from a single command via the CLI with a template file

 ## Steps